qiang-yi/GEOG476/lecture/lec7_start_web_mapping.md

   - Reload shortcut in Windows `ctrl+R` and in MacOS `cmd+R`.

 - **Hard refresh**: Cache can increase the loading speed for web users.
-Because of Cache, the browser may not update everything in the webpage when new edits are made.
-To show the updated webpage, you would have to do a hard refresh to reload 100% webpage over from the server.
+But because of Cache, the browser may not update everything in the webpage when new edits are made.
+To show the whole updated webpage, you would have to do a hard refresh to reload 100% webpage over from the server.
   - Shortcut of hard refresh in Windows `ctrl+F5` and in MacOS `cmd+F5`.